gopala-kr/ai-learning-roadmap/README.md

         <li><a href="slides/Lecture 26 -- Conclusion/SP14 CS188 Lecture 26 -- Conclusion.pptx">Lecture 26: Conclusion</a></li>
       </ul>
     </p>
-    <p>The source files for all live in-lecture demos are being prepared for release, stay tuned.</p>
+    <p>The source files for all live in-lecture demos are being prepared from Berkeley AI for release</p>
   </div>
 </body>
 </html>